 The buildings within Redington Frognal comprise a range of high quality architecture, mostly from the late Victorian and Edwardian periods.
 Many of the buildings were designed and constructed by the same architects and builders working together.
-As a result, there is a high degree of unity within the area.
-It is therefore important that original buildings and their existing architectural features are retained to preserve the original design intention and style.
+Also, there are very individualistic architect-designed buildings.
+This creates an architectural diversity, drawing on local, national and international influences.
+It is important that original buildings and their existing architectural features are retained to preserve the original design intention and style.

 The Redington Frognal Area exhibits a wide variety of period architectural detailing, such as intricate brick bonds, friezes, gothic detailing, hung tiles and pargeting.
+For some buildings, the character is less about decorative detailing and more about materials, construction and finishes.
+It is impossible to generalise.